captn3m0/codechef/_problems/hard/FUNCTION.md

 Each test case begins with two integers N and M where 3 ≤ N ≤ 10,000 and 3 ≤ M ≤ 50,000 where N is the number of items in the menu.
 The menu items will be numbered 1 through N.

 M lines follow, each containing three integers a,b, and v.
-Here 1 ≤ a < b ≤ N and |v| ≤ 100,000.
+Here 1 ≤ a &lt; b ≤ N and |v| ≤ 100,000.
 Such a triple indicates that f(a) = b or f(b) = a (but not both) may be used in a backup function.
 Setting either f(a) = b or f(b) = a has effectiveness v.
-Each pair 1 ≤ a < b ≤ N will occur at most once in the input.
+Each pair 1 ≤ a &lt; b ≤ N will occur at most once in the input.

 Test cases will be separated by a single blank line (including a blank line preceding the first test case).